During a nephrectomy, it is possible to remove just part of the kidney (partial nephrectomy) or a whole kidney (radical nephrectomy).

 Nephrectomies can be performed as an open surgery, or by keyhole surgery (laparoscopy) where the surgeon only makes a few small incisions and uses specialist instruments and a small camera inserted through the incisions to operate.
 Recovery times are generally much shorter following keyhole surgery, and there is usually less pain, bleeding and scarring.
 Some surgeons use robotic equipment to improve the precision of laparoscopic partial nephrectomies.

 Ablation can be used to remove smaller tumours.
-There are several types of ablation – radiofrequency ablation, cryoablation, ultrasound ablation, and microwave ablation – which use radiowaves, extreme cold, ultrasound, and microwaves to kill off tumour cells.
+There are several types of ablation – radiofrequency ablation, cryoablation (extreme cold), ultrasound ablation, and microwave ablation.

 Kidney transplant and dialysis